Articles

 Estimated Billing

-Estimated billing is when the bill is based on an estimate of water usage rather than actual meter readings.
+Estimated billing is when the bill is based on an estimate of water usage rather than actual master meter readings.
 If estimated billing is used during a given billing period, the bill should contain a statement that the usage is estimated.
 This is common practice for water utilities.

 Record Keeping